ICTU/Kwaliteitsaanpak/readme.md

 ## Authoring guidelines

 - For each guideline
-  - create a folder under ./Content/Maatregelen/(Processen | Producten | ProjectOrganisatie)
+  - create a folder under ./Content/Maatregelen
   - Add 3 files to the folder
     - Titel.md - guideline title
     - Maatregel.md - guideline description and rationale